FedericoTorsello/Linux-iBeacon/README.md

 		$ sudo make
 		$ sudo make install

-4. Clone this git
+4. Clone this git and change directory

 		git clone https://github.com/FedericoTorsello/Linux-iBeacon.git
+		cd (download directory)/Linux-iBeacon

 ## Starting

 	Example:

-		$ sh ./linux-ibeacon -s 2
+		$ sh ./linux-ibeacon -start 2

 	(the param "2" in this example is the number of USB Bluetooth put in on your PC or Raspberry Pi)

-## Blocking
+## Stopping

 	Example:

-		$ sh ./linux-ibeacon -b 2
+		$ sh ./linux-ibeacon -stop 3

-	(the param "2" in this example is the number of USB Bluetooth put in on your PC or Raspberry Pi)
+	(the param "3" in this example is the number of USB Bluetooth put in on your PC or Raspberry Pi)